awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a Maintenance Window task, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](#maintenance-window-tasks-service-role)\.

 **Task 2: Configure user permissions**
-Granting `iam:PassRole` permissions to the users in your account who will assign tasks to Maintenance Windows\.
+Granting `iam:PassRole` permissions to the users in your account who assigns tasks to Maintenance Windows\.
 This allows them to pass the role to the Maintenance Window service\.
 Without this explicit permission, a user can't assign tasks to a Maintenance Window\.

 ## Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?<a name="maintenance-window-tasks-service-role"></a>